Home | About USIG | What's New | Events

 A. Types of Organizations

-Ugandan law allows for the establishment of a variety of not-for-profit organizations (NPOs).
+Ugandan law allows for the establishment of a variety of not-for-profit organizations (NPOs) and hosts a variety of regional and international NGOs.
 NPOs interacting with foreign grantmakers are most commonly constituted as:

-NGOs are governed by the NGO Registration Act of 1989.[3]
-The Act defines an “organization” as “a nongovernmental organization established to provide voluntary services, including religious, education, literary, scientific, social or charitable services, to the community or any part of it.”
-(NGO Registration Act, section 1(d)) Trusts are covered by the Trustees Act, Chapter 164, 1954 and the Trustees Incorporation Act.
-Chapter 165, 1939.
-Foundations can be registered either under the Trustee’s Incorporation Act or as companies limited by guarantee under the Companies Act.
+NGOs are primarily governed by the Non-Governmental Organisations Registration Act, Ch.
+113, 1989 (NGO Registration Act), which was amended by the Non-Governmental Organisations Registration (Amendment) Act, 2006 (NGO Registration (Amendment) Act).[3]
+The NGO Registration Act defines an "organization" as "a nongovernmental organization established to provide voluntary services, including religious, education, literary, scientific, social or charitable services, to the community or any part of it" (NGO Registration Act, Section 1(d)).
+Trusts are covered by the Trustees Act, Ch.
+164, 1954 and the Trustees Incorporation Act Chapter 165, 1939.
+Foundations can be registered either under the Trustees Incorporation Act or as companies limited by guarantee under the Companies Act, Ch.
+110, Laws of Uganda.

 B. Tax Laws

-Individuals and legal entities are eligible for tax deductions for charitable contributions to tax exempt organizations.
+Individuals and legal entities are eligible for tax deductions for charitable contributions.
 Ugandan law subjects certain sales of goods and services to VAT, with a fairly broad range of exempt activities.
 Foreign grants are exempt from VAT.

 II.
 Applicable Laws